Background

 Association for Frontotemporal Degeneration

-• help address these challenges
+• help address the challenges to drug development outlined above

 • build on emerging scientific understanding of biological mechanisms underlying FTD

-• advance the development, validation and adoption of informative biomarkers
+• advance the development, validation and adoption of informative biomarkers and clinically meaningful outcome assessments

 Goal